Cosmology in the non-linear regime : the small scale miracle: Discussion

 \section{Discussion}

-I have thus shown that the galaxy angular power spectrum can contain valuable cosmological information in the highly non-linear regime dominated by the 1-halo term.
-In this regime the information rises steeply with a slope comparable to that in the linear regime, which can yield huge improvement to constraint on the Dark Energy equation of state.
+The galaxy angular power spectrum thus contain valuable raw information on cosmological parameters in the highly non-linear regime dominated by the 1-halo term.
+The main finding of this article is that in this regime the information rises steeply with a slope comparable to that in the linear regime.
+This could in principle yield huge improvement to constraint on the Dark Energy equation of state.

-To realise these promises relies on reaching the ``small scale miracle'' which lies on scales $k>3$ Mpc$^{-1}$.
-This is currently out of reach of the best methods to predict the matter power spectrum such as the \Euclid{} emulator \cite{EuclidEmulator2019}, at least at the 1\% precision level.
+One condition to realise these promises is to reach the ``small scale miracle'' which lies on scales $k>3$ Mpc$^{-1}$.
+This is currently out of reach of the best methods to predict the galaxy power spectrum such as the \texttt{matryoshka} emulator \citep{DonaldMcCann2021}, at least at the 1\% precision level.
 One can however hope to reach these scales in future as the needed improvement of reach is a factor<10 ; there is for instance a proposal that could reach these scales by \citep{Hannestad2019}.

-I note that predicting matter statistics is not a sufficient condition to realise the small scale miracle.
-To my knowledge, only galaxy and intensity mapping can reach this regime, as for instance cosmic shear gets dominated by shape noise earlier on.
-So we further need a modeling of galaxies to these scales, which brings the challenge of galaxy formation physics.
-To my eyes the most promising prediction framework for this is the halo model.
+Predicting matter statistics is however not a sufficient condition to realise the small scale miracle.
+To my knowledge, only galaxy and intensity mapping can measure this regime accurately, as for instance cosmic shear gets dominated by shape noise earlier on.
+So we further need a modeling of galaxies to these scales.
+The most promising prediction framework for this seems to be the halo model.
 There are issues often raised against the halo model but recent progresses could solve them.
 For instance the problem with mass conservation and large scales is solved in the Extended Halo Model (EHM) of \cite{Schmidt2016} ; the problem of imprecision in the transition regime between 2-halo and 1-halo can be solved by the Amended Halo Model (AHM) of \cite{Chen2019}.
 Furthermore, none of these issues affect the small scale miracle, which lies in the highly non-linear regime where the 1-halo term is dominant.

+Another condition is to control the uncertainties associated to the impact of galaxy formation and baryonic physics.
+The impact of these uncertainties is partially studied in sections \ref{Sect:marginalisation} and \ref{Sect:caveats} and Appendix \ref{Sect:ext-astro}.
+A full assessment is however of a greater scope beyond this article.
+There is arguably uncertainty on whether we can control these uncertainties.
+These studies are thus left for future works.